A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Northern Ontario

-Bucket list bird watching opportunities exist in Ontario’s beautiful and rugged wilderness, from the hiking trails in Superior Country to the lakes and forests in Sunset Country in the northwest, and from Algoma Country to the vistas of Northeastern Ontario right up to the remote saltwater shores of Hudson Bay.
+From hiking trails in Superior Country to the lakes and forests in Northwest Sunset Country, and from Algoma Country and the vistas of Northeastern Ontario up to the remote saltwater shores of Hudson Bay, birding highlights include:

 Chapleau Crown Game Preserve